Dipto6969/Email-Draft-Buddy/README.md

 ### Issue: "Draft generation timed out"

 **Causes:**
-- Low system specs (office laptop)
+- Low system specs (np gpu)
-- Large email text
+- Large email text (for now as I tested it in a low spec computer)
 - First generation (model loading)

 **Solutions:**
-- Use shorter email text
+- Use shorter email text ( as this is the test phase only, this will be changed later)
 - Switch to faster model (Mistral → Phi)
 - Increase timeout in code
 - Wait for first generation (subsequent ones are faster)